BabboTommaso04/NoSenseGenerator/DesignDocument.md

 ## 3. Internal System Sequence Diagram
 We have decided to do 3 internal Sequence diagrams, one for each interaction between the user and the system.
 Each diagram represents the effect that each interaction has on the system.
-The three iteractions are:
+The three interactions are:
 - User selects a Template
 - User decides to visualize Syntax Tree
 - User writes a sentence